Festivals & Events

 Hiyoshi Taisha Sanno Festival 山王祭

 The Hiyoshi Taisha Sanno Festival is six weeks of celebrations centered around the Hiyoshi Taisha Shrine.
-A deignated Intangible Folk Cultural Property.
+The festival is designated as an Intangible Folk Cultural Property of Otsu City.

 - One of Lake Biwa's biggest festivals